 - Adding fibre to your dog’s diet

 - An enema (which must only be administered by a vet to reduce the risk of toxicity or injury)

 How can I prevent constipation in dogs?

 In order to prevent constipation, dogs should be given a high-fibre diet, access to water, and frequent opportunities to defecate.

-Avoid giving your dog bones; substitute a nylon chew toy instead.
+Avoid giving your dog bones.
 Neutering your dog at an early age will also prevent growth of the prostate, which can lead to constipation.